One-dimensional lattice random walks in a Gaussian random potential: Introduction

 where the angle brackets here and henceforth denote averaging with respect to realizations of disorder, while $\zeta$ is one of the above-mentioned random variables of interest.
 This parameter establishes a standard criterion (see, for example, \cite{pastur}) that allows us to conclude whether the realization-dependent random variable $\zeta$ is self-averaging ($R_{\zeta} \to 0$ as $N \to \infty$) or not ($R_{\zeta} \to {\rm const}$ as $N \to \infty$).
 Determining which of the two possible outcomes is realized is of a considerable conceptual importance: in a self-averaging system, a single sufficiently large sample can provide a representative insight into the behavior of the entire statistical ensemble.
 Conversely, in the absence of self-averaging, the value of an observable derived from a single, even large, sample will not be representative and must be assessed from an ensemble of samples.
 Consequently, one may expect a much more significant scatter of the data for a single realization of disorder in the latter than in the former case.
 It is also important to note that for finite $N$, the relative variance $R_{\zeta}$ is always greater than zero, indicating that fluctuations are significant for finite samples.
 Note as well that the limit $N \to \infty$ itself is very meaningful for the diffusion coefficient, as it reflects the behavior expected in infinite systems.
 In contrast, for other properties of interest, this limit will only highlight a trend in the behavior of fluctuations.
 Specifically, for quantities such as currents, resistances, splitting probabilities, and the mean first-passage times, the size $N$ remains fundamentally finite.

 The paper is outlined as follows: In Sec. \ref{sec:2} we present our model and describe three different dynamical scenarios.
 In Sec. \ref{sec:3} we concentrate on the statistical properties of the realization-dependent currents through a finite chain and of its reciptocal value - the resistance of a finite chain with respect to a random transport.
 In Sec. \ref{sec:4} we discuss the behavior of the realization-dependent splitting probabilities.
 Section \ref{sec:5} is devoted to the analysis of the mean first-passage times through finite intervals.
-Lastly, in Sec. \ref{sec:6} we evaluate the moments of the diffusion coefficient in period chains in the limit $N \to \infty$ for all three dynamical scenarios.
+Next, in Sec. \ref{sec:6} we evaluate the moments of the diffusion coefficient in period chains in the limit $N \to \infty$ for all three dynamical scenarios.
 In Sec. \ref{sec:7} we conclude with a brief recapitulation of our results.
-Some derivations are relegated to Appendices: in \ref{A} we present the derivation of the probability currents through a finite chain with fixed disorder for all three dynamical scenarios, while in \ref{B}, capitalizing on the exact result due to Derrida \cite{derdiff}, we present exact compact expressions for the realization-dependent diffusion coefficient.
+Some derivations are relegated to Appendices.
+In \ref{A} we present the derivation of the probability currents through a finite chain with fixed disorder for all three dynamical scenarios, while in \ref{B} we express the realization-dependent splitting probability through the resistances of the intervals from the right and from the left of the starting point $x=x_0$.
+Lastly, in \ref{C}, capitalizing on the exact result due to Derrida \cite{derdiff}, we derive exact compact expressions for the realization-dependent diffusion coefficient on a periodic chain for all three dynamical scenarios.